mj-will/intro2ml/docs/_topics/t0_classification_regression.md

 ---

-This post covers some of the basic concepts that are necessary to understand neural networks and implement them for basic supervised classifcation and regression task.
+This post covers some of the basic concepts that are necessary to understand neural networks and implement them for basic supervised classification and regression task.

 The main topics are:
 * [What is a neural network?](#what-is-a-neural-network)